FrightFest staged its first edition in 2000 at the Prince Charles Cinema, off London’s Leicester Square.

 We only accept online screeners.

 Please note.
 Short film means short.
-Please keep under 15 and ideally under 10 minutes.
+Please keep under 20 and ideally under 15 minutes.
+All films must have been completed from February 2017 onwards and must not be available online or on DVD/VOD for public viewing.
+Finally features should be UK premieres and short films must not have previously screened in London.
 We categories feature films at over 60 minutes.